Sirtuin: Tissue fibrosis

 A 2018 review indicated that SIRT levels are lower in tissues from people with scleroderma, and such reduced SIRT levels may increase risk of fibrosis through modulation of the TGF-β signaling pathway.

-DNA repair
+DNA repair in laboratory studies

 SIRT1, SIRT6 and SIRT7 proteins are employed in DNA repair.
 SIRT1 protein promotes homologous recombination in human cells and is involved in recombinational repair of DNA breaks.

 SIRT6 is a chromatin-associated protein and in mammalian cells is required for base excision repair of DNA damage.
 SIRT6 deficiency in mice leads to a degenerative aging-like phenotype.
 In addition, SIRT6 promotes the repair of DNA double-strand breaks.
 Furthermore, over-expression of SIRT6 can stimulate homologous recombinational repair.

 SIRT7 knockout mice display features of premature aging.
 SIRT7 protein is required for repair of double-strand breaks by non-homologous end joining.

 Inhibitors

 Certain sirtuin activity is inhibited by nicotinamide, which binds to a specific receptor site.
-It is an inhibitor in vitro of SIRT1, but can be a stiumlator in cells.
+It is an inhibitor in vitro of SIRT1, but can be a stimulator in cells.